 Tropical Greenhouse – Free, open Mon-Fri and Sun

-The Tropical Greenhouse is located on Maple Drive across from the Saunders Building.
+The Tropical Greenhouse is owned and operated by Agriculture and Agri-Food Canada and is located on Maple Drive across from the Saunders Building.
 It has been recently renewed and replanted with a larger, more diverse collection of exotic tropical plants.

-Canada’s unique agricultural heritage is featured at the Canada Agriculture and Food Museum, part of the Canada Science and Technology Museums Corporation.
+Canada’s unique agricultural heritage is featured at the Canada Agriculture and Food Museum, part of the Canada Science and Technology Museums Group, Ingenium.

 Fletcher Wildlife Garden – Free, open dawn to dusk

-The Fletcher Wildlife Garden, a long-term project of the Ottawa Field-Naturalists’ Club, is located on a site that is only minutes from the centre of Ottawa.
+The Fletcher Wildlife Garden (FWG), a long-term project of the Ottawa Field-Naturalists’ Club, is located on a site that is only minutes from the centre of Ottawa.

-Besides being readily accessible to naturalists, gardeners, schoolchildren, and other residents of the city and its suburbs, the FWG site encompasses a variety of natural habitats.
-They include a back yard garden, butterfly meadow, amphibian pond, new and old woodlots plus many walking paths throughout.
+Besides being readily accessible to naturalists, gardeners, schoolchildren, and other residents of the city and its suburbs, the FWG site encompasses a variety of natural habitats, including a backyard garden, butterfly meadow, amphibian pond, new and old woodlots, plus many walking paths throughout.

 Volunteers are working to restore and enhance these and other areas to provide a wide range of potential homes for local wildlife.